flox/floxdocs/docs/concepts/flox-vs-containers.md

     ```

     Any packages not locally cached would be downloaded.
-    Since the environment produces a lockfile each time it is built,
+    Since the Flox environment produces a lockfile each time it is built,
     every developer that does a [`flox activate`][activate] with the same
     lockfile will get the same exact software down to the `git` revisions of the
     upstream source repositories.